Incest Laws and Criminal Charges

 Obtaining Legal Assistance

-If you are charged with incest, you should contact a local criminal defense attorney immediately.
+If you are charged with incest, contact a local criminal defense attorney immediately.
 A conviction for a sex crime can have serious and lasting ramifications, including time in prison and lifetime sex offender registration.
-An attorney will be able to explain the legal process to you and help you present the strongest possible defense.
+An attorney will be able to explain the legal process to you and help you present the strongest possible defense

 Get Professional Help